 - A debit card

-Most banks offer debit cards in addition to a traditional checking account.
-This card also features the Visa or Mastercard logo, but the money is drawn directly from your bank account.
-Since the money comes out of the account shortly after you use the card, keep track of your spending just as if you were writing checks.
+Most banks offer debit cards in addition to traditional checking accounts.
+This card also features the Visa or MasterCard logo, but the money is drawn directly from your bank account.
+Because the money comes out of the account shortly after you use the card, keep track of your spending just as if you were writing checks.
 Some banks charge annual or monthly fees for debit cards.

-You'll learn more about debit cards later in this course.
+You'll learn more about debit cards later in this tutorial.